TasdemirTolunay/School-Management-System-Fifth-Project/README.md

 - Thrown exceptions can be queried by type, status code, date thrown or the all exception list can be queried.

 ![AllExceptionList](SchoolSystem/src/main/java/images/Errors.jpg)

+## Unit Tests

+---

+- Unit tests were written for Service and Controller classes in the project.
+- Unit tests were made for possible errors in the project.
+- A total of forty five unit tests are available for all service and controller classes.
+- All unit tests performed were successful.
+- The contents of the unit tests can be viewed from the existing code.

 ## Contact